Why Car Insurance Claims Get Denied

 Can an insurance company deny a claim without a reason?
 No. Insurers are legally required to provide a written explanation for any claim denial, citing the specific policy language or exclusion that supports their decision.
 If you receive a vague or unexplained denial, that alone may be grounds for a complaint with your state's Department of Insurance.
 Always demand a clear, written denial letter before accepting any decision.

 How long does an insurance company have to approve or deny a claim?
 Timelines vary by state, but most require insurers to acknowledge a claim within 10 business days and make a coverage decision within 15 to 45 days after receiving proof of loss.
-Unreasonable delays that extend beyond these windows — without valid justification — may constitute bad faith and can be reported to your state DOI.
+With AI now processing many straightforward claims in 24 to 48 hours, unusually long delays are increasingly a red flag for bad faith.
+Unreasonable delays beyond state-mandated windows can and should be reported to your state DOI.

 Can I reopen a denied car insurance claim?
 Yes, in most cases.
 Filing a formal internal appeal is how you officially contest a denial.
-As long as you act within the appeal deadline (typically 30 to 180 days from the denial date), you can submit additional evidence, correct errors, and request the insurer reconsider.
+As long as you act within the appeal deadline — typically 30 to 180 days from the denial date — you can submit additional evidence, correct errors, and request the insurer reconsider.
 If the internal appeal fails, you can escalate to your state DOI or pursue legal action.
+Learn more about the car insurance reconsideration process and your full rights after a denial.

 What happens if my car was totaled but my claim was denied?
 If your total loss claim is denied, you should immediately request a written explanation and review your policy's collision and comprehensive coverage.
 File a formal appeal with supporting documentation including your police report, photos, and independent repair estimates.
-If the denial appears improper, consult an attorney — total loss denials on valid claims are a strong indicator of bad faith.
+If the denial appears improper, consult an attorney — total loss claims now represent nearly 29% of collision claims, and denials on valid claims are a strong indicator of bad faith.
+You may also want to file a diminished value claim if the vehicle is repaired rather than replaced.

 Does filing a complaint with the state Department of Insurance actually help?
 Yes, it can be surprisingly effective.
 State DOIs investigate complaints and can require insurers to formally respond, review their denial reasoning, and face regulatory penalties if violations are found.
+Pennsylvania's DOI alone handled over 15,500 complaints and recovered $16.4 million in restitution for consumers in 2025.
 While the DOI cannot directly award you compensation, their involvement often prompts insurers to reverse or settle denied claims to avoid regulatory scrutiny.
-It's a free resource that every denied claimant should use before pursuing litigation.
+You can also explore car insurance arbitration and dispute options as a parallel path if the DOI process stalls.